 Luigi's Mansion has an appropriately spooky theme for a track through the haunted house.

-The music for Tick Tock Clock opens by imitating a ticking clock before sliding into an almost urgent music track for a journey through the gears of a clock.
+The music for Tick Tock Clock opens by imitating a ticking clock; however, the two voices play at slightly different speeds, and get further and further out of sync with each other to segue into an almost urgent music track befitting the often hectic races through the giant clock.

 Airship Fortress follows the Mario games' long tradition of awesome music for airship levels.